Stickybit-zz/playground-7srh7lld/statement.md

 - What are time and space complexity?
 - What is the O-notation?
 - What is the time complexity of binary search?
-- Given a pointer to the head node of a linked list, reverse a linked list.
+- Given a pointer to the head node of a linked list, reverse this linked list
-- Give the name of 3 common sort algorithms and explain the logic of each of them
+- Give the name of 3 sort algorithms and explain their logic
 - What is the difference between DFS and BFS?
 - Implement a recursive and an interative method to compute Fibonacci numbers